- What you’ll learn

 - Basic (Free) is best for simple visitor sign-in.
 You get unlimited visitors and host notifications, but features are limited, and it only supports one location and up to 50 employees in the directory.

-- Premium ($4,345 per location/year) is Envoy’s main paid plan, and it is focused on a more polished front desk experience.
+- Premium ($362 per location/month) is Envoy’s main paid plan, and it is focused on a more polished front desk experience.
 It adds branding, Virtual Front Desk, badges, visitor photos, document signing, and analytics.

 - Enterprise (Custom pricing) is for security-heavy and compliance-heavy environments.
 It includes everything in Premium plus advanced screening, deeper integrations, stronger reporting, and emergency communication tools.